bogda23/PentaStagiu/README.txt

 #PentaStagiu

-Hi , welcome to my journey in to programming !
+Hi , welcome to my journey into programming !